-Beyond veto: Trump seeks more work-arounds to avoid Congress
+Beyond veto: Trump seeks more workarounds to avoid Congress

-WASHINGTON (AP) — President Donald Trump’s first congressional veto was more than a milestone: It signals a new era of ever more fraught relations between the two ends of Pennsylvania Avenue.
+WASHINGTON (AP) — President Donald Trump’s first veto was more than a milestone.
+It signals a new era of ever perilous relations between the executive and legislative branches of government.

-Trump’s legislative agenda was stymied even before his party lost unified control of Washington at the start of the year and he has grown increasingly frustrated by his dealings with Congress, believing little of substance will get done by the end of his first term and feeling just as pessimistic about the second, according to White House aides, campaign staffers and outside allies.
+Trump’s agenda was stymied even before his party lost unified control of Washington at the start of the year and he has grown increasingly frustrated by his dealings with Congress, believing little of substance will get done by the end of his first term and feeling just as pessimistic about the second, according to White House aides, campaign staffers and outside allies.

-Republicans in Congress, for their part, are demonstrating new willingness to part ways with the president.
-On the Senate vote Thursday rejecting the president’s national emergency declaration to get border wall funding, 12 senators defected and joined Democrats in voting against Trump.
+Republicans in Congress are demonstrating new willingness to part ways with the president.
+On the Senate vote Thursday rejecting the president’s national emergency declaration to get border wall funding, 12 Republicans joined Democrats in voting against Trump.

-The GOP-led Senate’s 59-41 vote against Trump’s declaration was just the latest blow as tensions flare on multiple fronts.
+The 59-41 vote against Trump’s declaration was just the latest blow as tensions flare on multiple fronts.

 Most Read Nation & World Stories